“With the Pilgrim Bandits, nothing is impossible” – Richard Wilkinson’s story

 Meeting the Pilgrims

-“I also took part in a kayaking expedition down the Orange River in South Africa with the Pilgrims – another amazing trip – and cycled the full length of New Zealand.
+‘I’ve also taken part in a kayaking expedition down the Orange River in South Africa and cycled the full length of New Zealand.

 “On the expeditions, we cheer each other along: no matter how challenging the task, we work as a team and complete the challenge together.
 I never thought I would have been able to do half the stuff that I have done with them.
 I wouldn’t have even thought to attempt such things.
 With the Pilgrim Bandits, nothing is impossible.
 I can’t thank them enough for this.”